thedadams/zed-comment/README.md

 ## Installation

 Search "zed-comment" in extension page, and install it.
+See the Compatibility section for details on what is needed from _each_ language for proper highlighting.

 ## Compatibility

 This extension provides a new "language" called `comment`.
 In order for comments to be properly highlighted, this language must be injected into other languages.
-To do this, the following must be added to the `injections.scm` file:
+To do this, a snippet must be added to the `injections.scm` file for each language where comment syntax support is desired.
+An example might be:
 ```scheme
 ((comment) @content
  (#set! injection.language "comment")